valentijnnieman/react-input-tags/README.md

 - maxTags: the maximum amount of tags the input can hold
 - maxExceeded: callback function that fires when maxTags is exceeded

+The tags can be entered with a tab or a comma, and can be deleted by backspace or by clicking on the 'x' of the tag itself.